Kurosaki123456/Machine-Learning-based-Breakout-Prediction/README.md

     To test the Logisitic regression model, run: python Feature_vectors_classification_by_Logistic_Regression.py

 3. Once the script executes, it will initiate a loop that iterates over various feature combinations with a fixed dimension.
 You can modify the number of features and their corresponding combinations in the script to meet your specific requirements.
+Ultimately, CSV files will be generated, containing the optimal feature combinations for the selected model.

 4. Note: We apologize for including some code written in Chinese; we are working to provide a fully English version in future updates.

 ## Project Structure
 The project is organized as follows:

+│  Feature_vectors_classification_by_Adaboost.py
+│  Feature_vectors_classification_by_Logistic_Regression.py
+│  Feature_vectors_of_sticking_region.csv
+│  structure.txt

+## Models
+### Model Used